Ooxygen7/HD2TriggerSnow/README.md

 # HD2 Macro Terminal — Rust Edition

-A Windows x64 rewrite of HD2 Macro Terminal.
-This edition keeps the existing HTML/CSS interface while replacing the Electron backend with Rust and Tauri.
+A Windows x64 HD2 Macro Terminal based on Rust + Tauri + Webview2.

 ## What it does